devmount/you-can-quit/README.md

     yarn serve
     ```

-8. ... or build production
+8. ... or create a production build

     ```bash
     yarn build